Home

 The following is a quote from the Japanese Pearl Promotion Society's "Pearl Standard, as read at Mikimoto Pearl Island Museum, Toba, Japan.

 "Pearls are metabolites found in molluscs.
-The visible part is composed mostly of substance equivalent to the mollusc nacre irrespective of whether they contain a nucleus made of freshwater mussel shell or materials of the same component and specific gravity."
+The visible part is composed mostly of substance equivalent to the mollusk nacre irrespective of whether they contain a nucleus made of freshwater mussel shell or materials of the same component and specific gravity."

-After reading "Japan Pearls," go here to main list of countries where pearls are found.
+After reading "Japan Pearls" go here to main list of countries where pearls are found.